Georgia Police Radio Encryption: Atlanta, Augusta, Macon & Statewide Status

 Coastal Georgia

-Savannah and the coastal region have taken varied approaches.
-Savannah PD has partial encryption while smaller coastal communities and Chatham County maintain more open communications.
-Tourism considerations influence policy.
+Savannah PD has partial encryption.
+Smaller coastal communities and Chatham County maintain more open communications.
+Brunswick and the barrier islands are largely accessible.

 - Savannah PD: Partial encryption